Te-k/100-days-of-code/log.md

 ### Day 11: February 1st

 **Today's progress:** Finally managed to have a clear subcommand code for the twitter stuff.
 Import in the database seems to work, I have to do more tests.
 Great !

+### Day 12: February 2nd

+**Today's progress:** Some work done on Twitter to import stuff in mongoengine, still some work to get everything together

+### Day 15: February 5th

+**Today's progress:** It has been a long week, but I have done some more work with Twitter API.
+I hate that rate limit